JeneLitsch/Litan/doc/stdlib/io/read.md

 * stream: an input stream

 **Return value:**
-String
+optional&lt;string&gt;

 **Description:**
 Reads a single "word" from passed stream.
 Reads until next white space.
+Null is returned if an error occurs or the stream reaches EOF.